Brinker International Inc. (EAT) Stock Price and Analyst Predictions - News Heater

 EAT) stock’s latest price update

-Brinker International Inc. (NYSE: EAT) has seen a decline in its stock price by -1.43 in relation to its previous close of 39.21.
-However, the company has experienced a -1.90% decline in its stock price over the last five trading sessions.
+The stock of Brinker International Inc. (NYSE: EAT) has increased by 0.21 when compared to last closing price of 38.95.
+Despite this, the company has experienced a 0.98% gain in its stock price over the last five trading sessions.

 EAT’s Market Performance

-EAT’s stock has fallen by -1.90% in the past week, with a monthly rise of 7.96% and a quarterly rise of 1.79%.
-The volatility ratio for the week is 3.21% while the volatility levels for the last 30 days are 3.01% for Brinker International Inc. The simple moving average for the past 20 days is 2.62% for EAT’s stock, with a 7.30% simple moving average for the past 200 days.
+EAT’s stock has risen by 0.98% in the past week, with a monthly rise of 9.33% and a quarterly rise of 0.70%.
+The volatility ratio for the week is 3.11% while the volatility levels for the last 30 days are 3.07% for Brinker International Inc. The simple moving average for the past 20 days is 1.96% for EAT’s stock, with a 7.38% simple moving average for the past 200 days.

 Analysts’ Opinion of EAT